Equity Release Pitfalls

 Let’s unpack each of these pitfalls, so you know exactly how to avoid them.

 #1.
-Compound Interest
+Effect of Compound Interest

 So, although your interest rate stays the same for your loan term, the actual interest amount grows with every payment.